Triunfo Gardens in Granada - A Historic Place

-On the one side the gardens, the compound was joined to the fortifications of the Albaicin, and the other side was linked with the outskirts of Granada.
+On one side, the compound was joined to the fortifications of the Albaicin, and on the other side was linked with the outskirts of Granada.

-Through the centuries the population grew and many buildings were built in the early sixteenth century, with whole right side of the Triunfo Gardens being urbanized.
+Through the centuries the population in Granada grew, and many buildings were built in the early sixteenth century.
+Therefore, a large part of the Triunfo Gardens became urbanized.

-During French rule, many Spanish patriots were in hanged and shot in the Triunfo Gardens, and it remained a place of public execution until 1840.
+Under French rule, many people from Granada were hanged and shot here.
+The Triunfo Gardens remained a place of public execution until 1840.

-How to get to the Triunfo GardensYou can reach the Triunfo Gardens by bus routes SN1, SN4 and LAC, for more information please visit Granada Buses.
+How to get to the Triunfo GardensYou can reach the Triunfo Gardens by bus routes 4, 8, 11, 21, 33, N8, N9, for more information please visit Granada Buses.

 Fountains at night and the Royal HospitalWe found this place by chance, since it was near our hotel.
 It is more of a square than a garden, but the large fountain offers a nice show at night.
 It shines in different colors.
 We were curious about the building behind the fountain, and it turned out to be a wonderful place: the Royal Hospital (Hospital Real).
 Very recommended!